The Epistemic Planning Domain Definition Language: Official Guideline: DEL-based Epistemic Planning

 \end{example}

 Depending on the desired setting, an epistemic state can be used to represent either the \emph{knowledge} or the \emph{beliefs} of the agent.
-But what does it mean to know that something is the case, and how is this different than merely believing that it is the case?
+But what does it mean to know that something is the case, and how is this different from merely believing that it is the case?
 These questions, and many others connected to them, are as old as philosophy itself, so we are not going to attempt to provide an exhaustive account.
-Instead, we briefly describe how these two concepts are typically formalized in epistemic logic, which is our setting of interest.
-In epistemic logic, the properties of knowledge and belief are given via \emph{axioms}.
-These are formula schemas that an epistemic state is required to satisfy in order for it to be considered a ``knowledge state'', or a ``belief state''.
+Instead, we briefly describe how these two concepts are typically formalised in epistemic logic, which is our setting of interest.
+The modern account of the notions of knowledge and belief stems from the seminal work of Jaakko Hintikka, who characterised the two notions by the formal properties they should satisfy \cite{journals/sl/Hintikka1962}.
+Today, such properties of knowledge and belief are typically expressed via \emph{axiom schemata}, which are formulas that an epistemic state is required to satisfy in order for it to be considered a ``knowledge state'', or a ``belief state''.
 The axioms are the following:

 Axiom $K$ states that if the agent knows/believes an implication and its antecedent, then it also knows/believes the consequent.
 Axiom $T$ states that if the agent knows that $\phi$, then $\phi$ must be true.
 This principle describes a property that is only of knowledge: it is possible to have a \emph{false belief}, that is to believe to be true something that is not the case, but it is not possible to have ``false knowledge''.
 Axiom $D$ states that if the agent knows that $\phi$, then $\phi$ must be possible for the agent.
 This defines a principle of consistency in the knowledge/beliefs of the agent.
 Finally, the introspection axioms $4$ and $5$ state that the agent knows/believes what it knows/believes, and what it does not know/believe, respectively.